-EVM tampering row: Pranab Mukherjee says onus is on EC to ensure institutional integrity
+EVM ‘tampering’ row: Pranab Mukherjee says onus is on EC to ensure institutional integrity

 The former president said the prime responsibility of the poll panel should be to put all speculation around the voting machines to an end.